 To prevent degradation of soils and water resources, nutrients in effluent can be recycled by growing crops or pastures.
 In this way the nutrients, particularly the major nutrients nitrogen, phosphorus and potassium, can be captured in the root zone.
-Nutrients constantly applied in excess of plant requirements either build up in the soil until the physical and chemical properties of the soil are degraded, are carried off site in surface water, or the soluble nutrients move below the root zone and are no longer available to plants.
-In some areas these can eventually end up in groundwater.
+Nutrients constantly applied in excess of plant requirements either build up in the soil until the physical and chemical properties of the soil are degraded, or the soluble nutrients move below the root zone and are no longer available to plants.
+In some regions these will eventually end up in groundwater.